• Home

 Our two main shopping areas provide a wide range of retail outlets, as well as excellent coffee shops, pubs and restaurants

-A quaint town with historical royal and literary links
+Quaint town with historical royal and literary links

 Station nameboard